unixpickle/treeagent/README.md

  * [greedy-clone](https://github.com/unixpickle/treeagent/tree/greedy-clone) - behavior-cloning with ID3 on the better half of episodes in a batch.
 Solves CartPole-v0 and µniverse's Knightower-v0.
  * [dist-matching](https://github.com/unixpickle/treeagent/tree/dist-matching) - update action distributions gradually and train trees to match the new distributions.
 Doesn't quite solve CartPole-v0; solves µniverse's Knightower-v0.
 Doesn't improve on µniverse's PenguinSkip-v0.
- * **this branch** - build up a decision forest by adding a "greedy" tree policy at each training iteration. *Results pending.*
+ * [greedy-forest](https://github.com/unixpickle/treeagent/tree/greedy-forest) - build up a decision forest by adding a "greedy" tree policy at each training iteration.
+Doesn't quite converge on CartPole-v0; improves on µniverse's PenguinSkip-v0, but only to a mean reward of ~11 (up from ~8).
+ * **this branch:** build decision forests with an algorithm akin to gradient boosting.
+Each tree tries to match the policy gradient estimator as well as possible.